-Sexual and Gender Diversity Lab
+Sexual and Gender Diversity Research Lab gets a new name: The Anti-Oppression Rainbow Lab

-This lab aims to provide a supportive learning environment for students who are interested in conducting sexual and gender diversity research.
-Open to graduate and undergraduate students with all levels of experience, the lab’s peer-mentoring style transfers knowledge and skills in a collaborative, rather than top-down, manner.
-The Sexual and Gender Diversity Research Lab welcomes researchers from all disciplines within the social sciences, which is intended to provide an interdisciplinary set of frameworks and lenses through which to see our research.
-Researchers in this lab may be focusing on specific identities encompassed by the term sexual and gender diversity, including any or all members of the LGBTQ acronym, or on topics that relate to the wellbeing of sexual and gender diverse individuals, such as research on allies or sexual prejudice.
+The name is new, but the purpose remains the same: to provide a supportive learning environment for students who are interested in conducting sexual and gender diversity research.
+Open to graduate and undergraduate students with all levels of experience, the lab’s peer-mentoring style transfers knowledge and skills in a collaborative rather than top-down manner.
+The lab welcomes researchers from all disciplines within the social sciences, to promote an interdisciplinary set of frameworks and lenses through which to see our research.
+Researchers in this lab may be focus on specific identities encompassed by the term "sexual and gender diversity," including any or all members of the LGBTQ acronym, or on topics that relate to the wellbeing of sexual and gender diverse individuals, such as research on allies or sexual prejudice.

-Positive Experiences of LGBTQ+ Individuals in the Workplace
+Positive experiences of LGBTQ+ individuals in the workplace

 This study examines the ways in which LGBTQ+ individuals create positive associations and attributions of their sexual and gender identities in workplace contexts, challenging the assumption that LGBTQ+ employees only experience negative workplace outcomes.
 To learn more, contact Thomas Sasso.
-Researchers: Thomas Sasso and Nicholas Salter, Ramapo College of New Jersey.
+Researchers are Thomas Sasso and Nicholas Salter, Ramapo College of New Jersey.

-Understanding the Experiences of LGBTQ+ Canadian Workers
+Understanding the experiences of LGBTQ+ Canadian workers

-This doctoral research examines the contemporary experiences of LGBTQ+ individuals across employment sectors, geographic regions, and intersecting marginalized identities to foster a more complex understanding of how individuals experience their LGBTQ+ identities in Canadian workplace contexts.
-Researcher: Thomas Sasso.
+Thomas Sasso's doctoral research examines the contemporary experiences of LGBTQ+ individuals across employment sectors, geographic regions, and intersecting marginalized identities to foster a more complex understanding of how individuals experience their LGBTQ+ identities in Canadian workplace contexts.
+To learn more, contact Thomas Sasso.